-She explained to Members that whilst much had been achieved over the last year, a lot of work still needed to be completed and in the face of significant challenges that lied ahead, as explained in paragraph 4.3 of the report.
+She explained to Members that whilst much had been achieved over the last year, a lot of work still needed to be completed and in the face of significant challenges which lie ahead, as explained in paragraph 4.3 of the report.
 These related to demographics, complexity issues, matters of crisis, problems associated with stigma and transitional plans.

-A Member asked if the Local Primary Mental Health Support Service (LPMHSS) Arc was a first point of contact in terms of early intervention.
+A Member asked if the Local Primary Mental Health Support Service (LPMHSS) ARC was a first point of contact in terms of early intervention.

-The Group Manager - Mental Health Safeguarding and Quality confirmed that it was a base where early intervention of problems being experienced by individuals could be addressed.
+The Group Manager - Mental Health Safeguarding and Quality confirmed that it was a base where problems being experienced by individuals could be addressed at an early stage.